Azure/autorest.nodejs/README.md

 # IMPORTANT NOTE

 This project uses a git submodule for dependent code.
-When cloning this repository use `git clone --recursive ...` or perform a `git submodule init ` after the project is cloned.
+When cloning this repository use `git clone --recursive ...` or perform a `git submodule update --init --recursive` after the project is cloned.